MLHale/nebraska-gencyber-modules/2021/phishing/url-analysis.md

 The knowledge in the previous section should serve you well in reading URLs.
 But spammers often conceal the real URL in HTML formatted emails or fake websites.
 Let's explore a few such tricks.
 Some URL behaviors are browser specific.
 So for our discussion let's open the links below in a `Chrome` browser.

 ## Tricky Links
-Open this link in a Chrome browser: https://robinagandhi.github.io/phishing-demo/phishing.html
+Open this link in a Chrome browser: [Phishing Demo](./phishing-demo/phishing.html)

 ### Link #1